genropy/genropy_saved/docs/genro/datastore/datastore.rst

 Description
 ===========

-	The datastore is a Genro bag and it's used to keep track of data.
+	The datastore is a Genro bag called and it's used to keep track of data.

 	You can access to it from any Genro webpage through the debugger by clicking ``ctrl+shift+D``.